werd0n4/uncontrolled-intersection/README.md

 docker run -it trafficlights
 ```

-Inside container we run program as in regulat terminal
+Inside container we run program as in regular terminal
 ```bash
 ./out.o parameters
 ```